How to Explain Ramadan to a Child

 Many kids will have learnt about other faiths through education or being exposed to other cultures around them.
 Our Compass foster parent Yusuf told us, ‘my first and current foster child is of Christian faith.
 He was from a Muslim country, so he was fully aware of Ramadan, the prayers and fasting.
 I have taken him to the local Christian church, I’ve also sat with him on one Sunday ceremony, group prayer and met his Church Priest and congregation.
 I’ve learned so much.’

 Ramadan as a holy month, for children, can be compared to something like Christmas or Hanukah.
 It’s a time to think about those less fortunate, spend time with loved ones and reflect on your faith.
 Lent in the Christian faith has a lot of similarities to Ramadan, a time for self-reflection, self-control and giving up food in order to become closer to God.

 Yusuf commented that he has ‘learned a lot from the experience.
 Respecting religion of one another in fostering, embracing and supporting young people in their faith, as well as within communities is very important- maintaining a foster child’s identity is vital’.

 Our foster parent Taibur says that Ramadan ‘is a very beautiful thing, it brings us all together and it means a lot to all of us.’
 Ramadan is unique, and so important to Muslims over the world.
 As our understanding of other traditions and faiths grow, we listen, learn and connection to one another does too.

-At Compass we celebrate diversity, our carers come from a wide range of backgrounds, races and faith.
+At Compass, we celebrate diversity.
+Our carers come from a wide range of backgrounds, races and faiths.
 We have a responsibility to children to uphold their identity and give them a safe and secure place to live.
 If you are interested in fostering or have any questions, please get in touch with us.
 Our team of friendly professionals will be happy to take you through any queries you may have.